GpaDoctor/PythonJamfHKIS/README.md

 set JPS_USERNAME=yourUsername
 set JPS_PASSWORD=yourPassword

+specify the path in getdata.py

-run the UpdateJemf.py and you are good to go
+run the main.py and you are good to go

+*Remarks
-*INCASE unable to refresh authentication.
+- INCASE unable to refresh authentication.
 Restart VS Code completely and retype the authentication.
+- INCASE import does not work.
+Click the bottom right hand corner Python 3.12.4 64-bit.
+Choose Global, then choose back Recommened.